 Hold the cats overnight in their trap.
 Keep them dry and warm.
 If it is too cold outside for you, then it is too cold for the cats.
 Do not leave cats in traps exposed to heat or sun.
 They can stay in a basement, garage, spare room, or covered porch.
 Make sure your animals cannot get near the cat in the trap.
 Place cardboard and newspaper underneath the trap to absorb any urine.
 Cats cannot eat any food 8 hours prior to surgery.

 Drop Off: Monday–Thursday, 8:00--9:00 am, closed holidays

-You may bring up to five ferals without an appointment on Mondays, and up to two ferals without an appointment Tuesdays through Thursdays.
+You may bring up to two ferals without an appointment Tuesdays through Thursdays.
 If you need to bring more than these numbers, please contact the clinic (in advance) to make the appointment.

 Do not bring an uncovered cat into the clinic.
 Always cover with a sheet or towel.

 Feral cats must come to the clinic in a feral trap, for our clinic staff’s safety.
 Feral cats brought in regular carriers, etc. will incur additional charges.

 Transporting to the Vet

 Place cardboard and newspaper under the traps in your car.
 Don't put the cat in your trunk if it's very hot.
 Most people can fit 2 traps on top of each other in the back seat.